motech/modules/docs/source/ivr/ivr.rst

         .. [#] Note: no square brackets

-        A configuration can be set as the default configuration from the UI.
+        A configuration can be set as the default from the UI and in the ivr-config.conf file.
+        The default configuration is marked with "star".
+After creating first configuration it will be marked as default.
+It can be changed by clicking "Set Default" button in current selected configuration.

 Call Detail Records
 ===================